b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

-The only new element here is `Cmk.text!` function, but since we used it a couple of times throughout this book, then I will leave the explanation of how the code piece works for you.
+The only new element here is `Cmk.text!` function, but since we used it a couple of times throughout this book, then I will leave the explanation of how the code piece works to you.
 Anyway, the result is to be found below.

 ![Correlation heatmap for data in `bogusCors` with the coefficients and significance markers.](./images/ch07ex3v2.png){#fig:ch07ex3v2}